search

 Trading Hours for Exness FX Currency Pairs

-Exness FX currency pairs are available for trading from early Monday morning through early Saturday morning.
+Exness FX currency pairs can be traded from early Monday morning through early Saturday morning.
 However, please note that trading in certain instruments is suspended for a set period each day.
-The trading hours for Exness FX currency pairs are as follows:
+The trading hours for Exness FX currency pairs are as follows.

 Trading Hours for Exness FX Currency Pairs